-Medicare benefits are available for up to five allied health services per patient per calendar year.
-Where a patient receives more than the limit of five services in a calendar year, the additional service/s will not attract a Medicare benefit and the MBS Safety Net arrangements will not apply to costs incurred by the patient for the service/s.
+Medicare benefits are available for up to 5 allied health services per patient per calendar year if clinically indicated and each service meets all of the item requirements.
+Where a patient receives more than the limit of 5 services in a calendar year, the additional service/s will not attract a Medicare benefit and the MBS Safety Net arrangements will not apply to costs incurred by the patient for the service/s.

 If a patient has not used all of their allied health services under a referral in a calendar year, it is not necessary to obtain a new referral for the "unused" services.
-However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of five services for which the patient is eligible in that calendar year.
+However, any "unused" services received from 1 January in the following year under that referral will count as part of the total of 5 services for which the patient is eligible in that calendar year.

-When patients have used all of their referred services, or require a referral for a different type of allied health service recommended in their CDM plan/s or Health Care Home shared care plan, they will need to obtain a new referral from their GP or medical practitioner.
+When patients have used all of their referred services or require a referral for a different type of allied health service recommended in their Chronic Disease Management (CDM) plan/s, they will need to obtain a new referral from their GP or medical practitioner.
 GPs and medical practitioners may choose to use this visit to undertake a review of the patient's CDM plan/s or, where appropriate, to manage the process using a GP/medical practitioner consultation item.

 It is not necessary to have a new CDM plan/s prepared each calendar year in order to access a new referral/s for eligible allied health services.
-Patients continue to be eligible for rebates for allied health services while they are being managed under the prerequisite CDM items or Health Care Home shared care plan as long as the need for eligible services continues to be recommended in their plan.
-However, regular reviews using MBS GP item 732 or medical practitioner item 233 are encouraged.
+Patients continue to be eligible for rebates for allied health services while they are being managed under the prerequisite CDM items as long as the need for eligible services continues to be recommended in their plan.
+However, regular reviews are encouraged.

-MN.3.3 Individual Allied Health Services - (Items 10950 to 10970) for Chronic Disease Management - Eligible Providers and Services Eligible allied health providers
+MN.3.3 Individual Allied Health Services - (Items 10950 -10970, 93000 and 93013) for Chronic Disease Management - Eligible Providers and Services Eligible allied health providers

-The following allied health professionals are eligible to provide services under Medicare for patients with a chronic or terminal medical condition and complex care needs when they meet the provider eligibility requirements set out the next section and are registered with the Department of Human Services.
+The following allied health professionals are eligible to provide services under Medicare for patients with a chronic or terminal medical condition and complex care needs when they meet the provider eligibility requirements set out the next section and are registered with Services Australia.

 - Aboriginal and Torres Strait Islander health practitioners

 - Aboriginal health workers

 - Audiologists

 - Chiropractors

 - Diabetes educators

 - Dietitians

 - Exercise physiologists

 - Mental health workers

 - Occupational therapists

 - Osteopaths

 - Physiotherapists

 - Podiatrists

-- Psychologists

-- Speech pathologists
+- Psychologists - Speech pathologists

-Medicare benefits are available for up to five allied health services per eligible patient, per calendar year.
-The five allied health services can be made up of one type of service (e.g. five physiotherapy services) or a combination of different types of services (e.g. one dietetic and four podiatry services).
-Five services per calendar year are the legal maximum per patient and exemptions to this are not possible.
+Medicare benefits are available for up to 5 allied health services per eligible patient, per calendar year, if clinically indicated and each service meets all of the item requirements.
+The 5 allied health services can be made up of one type of service (e.g. 5 physiotherapy services) or a combination of different types of services (e.g. one dietetic and 4 podiatry services).
+Five Medicare rebated services per calendar year are the legal maximum per patient and exemptions to this are not possible.